Table of Contents

 User independence of specific program realization, because the management of GRASP inputs is done using command lines, not symbols, that represent the "names" of parameters or procedures and can be understood by a user that has general knowledge in the atmospheric retrieval.

-In addition, the development of the control unit resulted in many convenient features of managing scientific core not only at the level of processing of the tiles of observation data and also in implementing the retrievals of the segments and even single pixels.
-For example, the input texts files were replaced by settings files in YAML format that significantly improved the user-interface:
+In addition, the development of the control unit resulted in many convenient features of managing scientific core, not only at the level of the tiles processing of observation data, but also in implementing the retrievals of the segments and even single pixels.
+For example, the input texts files were replaced by settings files in YAML format that significantly improves the user-interface:

 - the settings are driven by the text commands that can be organized in any order (only the content is important);